s89206x/WebpackProject/README.md

 # WebpackProject
-Starter Repo for a Webpack course on Udemy, use webpack and webpack-dev-server to build Single Page Application, and implement load on demand
+Starter Repo for a Webpack course on Udemy, use webpack and webpack-dev-server to build Single Page Application, and implement load on demand.

+Deploy to Surge, github pages, AWS, Heroku

 ![alt text](https://github.com/smalltide/WebpackProject/blob/master/screenshot.png "WebpackProject")